ckoerber/group-theory-example-lecture/doc-src/components/figures.md

 ## Steps

-To me the most stable solution is to include figure elements as individual fragments.
+To me, the most stable solution for animating figures is to include figure elements as individual fragments.
 This solution does not require additional client-side dependencies and allows a stable PDF export.
-The essential steps to animate the graphics are
+The essential steps to animate the graphics are:

 1. Import the vector graphic to Inkscape.
-2. Move animation steps to individual layers and export to `SVG`.
+2. Move animation steps to individual layers.
+3. Export the layered figure to `SVG`.
-3. Run `scripts/layer2svg.py` to create individual `SVG` files for each layer.
+4. Run `scripts/layer2svg.py` to create individual `SVG` files for each layer.
-4. Include and adjust the corresponding HTML inside your slides.
+5. Include and adjust the corresponding HTML inside your slides.

 ### Move animation steps to individual layers in Inkscape